mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

 The `shift` function short-circuits the computation and returns the failure, terminating the continuation chain.
-Remember, Arrow implements all the scopes concerning error handling using a continuation style approach.
+Remember, Arrow implements all the scopes concerning error handling using a continuation-style approach.

 ```kotlin
 fun getSalaryGapWithMax3(jobId: JobId): Result<Double> = result.eager {